secretstartups/handbook/business-technology/data-team/platform/dbt-guide/index.html.md

 - Run `which dbt` to ensure it's pointing to the venv
 - Develop code locally, commit your changes as you would, and push up to your namespace on GitHub

-When you're ready to submit your code for a PR, ensure you've [signed their CLA](https://github.com/fishtown-analytics/dbt/blob/dev/0.15.1/CONTRIBUTING.md#signing-the-cla).
+When you're ready to submit your code for an MR, ensure you've [signed their CLA](https://github.com/fishtown-analytics/dbt/blob/dev/0.15.1/CONTRIBUTING.md#signing-the-cla).

 ## Style and Usage Guide